Hegelim/CommonCrawlCodingTask/README.md

 ## Timeline
 My timeline to tackle this task can be broken down as
 follows:
-1. I first spent around 1 hour to get myself familiar with some basic concepts of Common Crawl including what it is, how to download the data, among other things.
+1. I first spent around 1 hour to get familiar with some basic concepts of Common Crawl including what it is, how to download the data, among other things.
 2. Thinking that there must be existing tools developed to scrape data from Common Crawl, I spend another 1 hour looking for existing Python packages/tools that might be helpful.
-3. I tried a bunch of these tools and many failed.
+3. I tried a bunch of these tools and many of them failed.
-4. I tried SQL and it works.
+4. I tried SQL and it worked.
-5. Write README
+5. I uploaded files to the repo.

 ## Failed attempts